nguyensjsu/fa21-172-sprring/weekly_journals/Rozanna/rozanna-reports.md

 added Payment.js, Payment.css, payment form

 need to change Menu.js to pull drink data instead of hardcoding the drink data, so that other components can pull it

+## 12/8
+Wednesday
+group call to talk about the project scheduling to work on project and quizzes and final exam
+    - Friday - work on quiz part 2
+    -

+add
+    - shopping cart / place to view what user wants to purchase
+        - how to add to cart?
+    - finish @RestControllers for
+        - payment/
+        - order/

+start the order, pay the payment, set the order as paid, show order number to user frontend creates order frontend passes order info to payment frontend receives payment confirmation

+plan to work with Shayanna to connect `payment/` to `frontend/` getAllPayments() returns error message or order number
+    error message if an error occurred
+    order number if payment was successfull

 ## 12/xx